openwisp/openwisp-firmware-upgrader/README.rst

 | **default**: | ``None``    |
 +--------------+-------------+

-This setting can be used to add new image types for OpenWRT, eg:
+This setting can be used to extend the list of firmware image types included in *OpenWISP Firmware Upgrader*.
+This setting is suited to add support for custom OpenWrt images.

 .. code-block:: python

     OPENWISP_CUSTOM_OPENWRT_IMAGES = (
+        (
+            # Firmware image file name.
-        ('customimage-squashfs-sysupgrade.bin', {
+            'customimage-squashfs-sysupgrade.bin', {
+                # Human readable name of the model which is displayed on
+                # the UI
                 'label': 'Custom WAP-1200',
+                # Tuple of board names with which the different versions of
+                # the hardware are identified on OpenWrt
                 'boards': ('CWAP1200',)
-        }),
+            }
+        ),
     )

-**Notes**:

-- ``label`` it's the human readable name of the model which will be displayed in the UI
-- ``boards`` is a tuple of board names with which the different versions of the hardware are identified on OpenWRT; this field is used to recognize automatically devices which have registered into OpenWISP.
-  The board name of the device on OpenWRT is read from the output of the command ``cat /tmp/sysinfo/model``
+Kindly read `"Automatic detection of firmware of device"
+<#automatic-device-firmware-detection>`_
+section of this documentation to know how *OpenWISP Firmware Upgrader* uses this setting in upgrades.

 ``OPENWISP_FIRMWARE_UPGRADER_MAX_FILE_SIZE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~